Tom Cruise drops defamation lawsuit against publisher

-LOS ANGELES (Reuters) - Actor Tom Cruise on Friday dropped a $50 million defamation lawsuit against a German media company that published a report saying the Hollywood star had “abandoned” his daughter, Suri, after his divorce from actress Katie Holmes.
+LOS ANGELES, Dec 20 (Reuters) - Actor Tom Cruise on Friday dropped a $50 million defamation lawsuit against a German media company that published a report saying the Hollywood star had “abandoned” his daughter, Suri, after his divorce from actress Katie Holmes.

 Attorneys for Cruise and Bauer Publishing Company, which publishes U.S. celebrity magazines Life & Style and InTouch Weekly, agreed to have the lawsuit dismissed with each paying their own costs and attorneys’ fees, according to a document filed in U.S. District Court in Los Angeles.